bobbyjenrow/react-recipes-backend/README.md

 The api for the react-recipes app.

-TODO: Write CRUD operations for recipes.
+TODO: Test API -- CRUD Operations for Tags and Recipes working.

-TODO: Setup MongoDB and Mongoose Models.
+TODO: Add Auth.